wickettlab/courses/basic_methods/phylogenetics_exercises.md

 -   *Salvia rosmarinus* (Dicot; Lamiales)
 -   *Cucumis sativus* (Dicot; Cucurbitales)

-You will be using four separate genes reconstruct at least four phylogenies.
-The gene files are available on Moodle and are:
+There are five files on Moodle that can be used to reconstruct the phylogeny of these species.
+Four of the files are the *unaligned* DNA sequences of individual genes:

 1.  rbcL – A chloroplast-encoded gene that encodes the large subunit of Rubisco.